Co-dfns/Co-dfns/docs/MANUAL.md

 --------------------- | -----------
-module.log            | A log of the backend messages and compiler output, indicating any issues encountered during the compilation of the backend code. module.{so,dll,dylib} | The shared object of the module. module.cpp            | The generated intermediate source code for the module.
+module.log            | A log of the backend messages and compiler output, indicating any issues encountered during the compilation of the backend code. module.{so,dll,dylib} | The shared object of the module. module.c              | The generated intermediate source code for the module.

 ## Examples

-Compile an empty namespace (useful for accessing the graphics functionality):
+Compile an empty namespace:

 	ns←'gfx'codfns.Fix ':Namespace' ':EndNamespace'